 When facing a lymphoma diagnosis, including Hodgkin and non-Hodgkin lymphoma, you want the right team of experts by your side.
-Working closely with our specialists, you will have a nurse navigator to ensure you get the guidance, information, and support you need.
+Working closely with our specialists, a nurse navigator can help you get the guidance, information, and support you need.

 There are two main types—Hodgkin and non-Hodgkin.
 Immune-system problems and age may increase the chances of developing lymphoma.